identity-box/identity-box/workspaces/homepage/src/pages/developers/SettingUpIdentityBoxOnRaspberryPi.md

 ---
 path: /developers/idbox-raspberry-pi
-title: Identity Box on Raspberry Pi
+title: Identity Box on Raspberry Pi (or other custom hardware)
 tag: developer
 sortIndex: 30
 ---

+> Those instruction was initially written to support setting up an Identity Box on a _Raspberry Pi_ device, but now it also includes information on using other, often more generic hardware (e.g. IntelNUC).

 RaspberryPi is a reliable, powerful, and cost-effective platform that can be used to run Identity Box.
 In this document we describe how to setup a an Identity Box on Raspberry Pi.
 We will be using [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with 4GB RAM.
 Please follow the standard instructions at [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) and make sure you [enable ssh access](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) comes with git already installed.